Tencent-Hunyuan/AutoCodeBenchmark/README.md

 You can use your model to perform inference based on the "question" field in the `autocodebench.jsonl` file and the system prompt, and save the model's output in the "output" field.

 An example of using VLLM for infernece can be found in the file `run_vllm.sh`.

+> **System Prompt**: `You are an expert programmer.
+Your task is to provide a code solution within a single Markdown code block for the given programming problem.
+Do not include any direct execution commands, test cases, or usage examples within the code block.`

 ### 2. Pull the sandbox image